1990 | Color | 90 min.

 Directed By: Alton Cheung (most likely an alias of the legendary shlockmeister Godfrey Ho)

-Joseph Lai’s films are thoroughly awful by nearly every objective measure imaginable.
-The standard operating procedure for Lai’s IFD Films was to purchase an obscure Asian film on the cheap, film a half hour or so of scenes featuring Caucasian actors, splice the new scenes into the original film, cobble together an extremely loose storyline in a half-assed attempt to tie the two together, dub the resulting mess into whatever language was needed, and then sell the distribution rights to each of the various markets around the world.
+Godfrey Ho’s films are thoroughly awful by nearly every objective measure imaginable.
+The standard operating procedure for Joseph Lai’s IFD Films, the company for which Godfrey Ho produced his most well-known films, was to purchase an obscure Asian film on the cheap, film a half hour or so of scenes featuring Caucasian actors, splice the new scenes into the original film, cobble together an extremely loose storyline in a half-assed attempt to tie the two together, dub the resulting mess into whatever language was needed, and then sell the distribution rights to each of the various markets around the world.
 As you can probably assume, the resulting film was typically, shall we say, less than stellar.

 Instead Sam is imbued with the decidedly un-catlike powers of laser vision, super-strength, and the ability to turn televisions on and off with his mind.
 Curiously, despite his new cat powers, Catman never feels the need to utilize them.
 Not once during any of his battles does his laser vision or super strength ever come into play.
 He could have at least screwed with the bad guys by flipping the channels on their TV while they were trying to watch Baywatch or something.